Our Board

 Bill Stephenson

 Take Stock in Children scholarship program.
-He and his colleagues at SF are currently developing Free to Learn, a program to support Santa Fe students with past history of incarceration.
+He and his colleagues at SF are currently developing Free to Learn, a program to support Santa Fe students with a past history of incarceration.